-Diane presented at the Techno Forensics conference in October on Virtualization and Forensics

-Diane has taught both online and traditional classes at UAT for two years.
+Diane presented at the Techno Forensics conference in October on Virtualization and Forensics DIANE BARRETT Associate Professor, Computer Forensics and Network Security B.S. from Remington College Diane has taught both online and traditional classes at UAT for two years.
 Before that, she worked at her alma mater, Remington College, for three years as the director of career services.
 When she is not teaching, she does contract forensic computer work as well as network security consulting.
-She is also working on her master's degree.

-"I think the forensics program is an emerging program and I enjoy being a part of that.
+She is also working on her master's degree "I think the forensics program is an emerging program and I enjoy being a part of that.
 As a matter of fact, this summer we had two teams signed up for the Department of Defense's Computer Forensics Challenge.
-It's a lot of academics, but it is a fun thing, too."

-"The students here are great.
+It's a lot of academics, "The students here are great.
 They are willing to learn and they push themselves.
 I think that is because UAT is a school that is focused exclusively on advancing technology and I haven't seen that in other schools.
-I like it here because I'm a true techie."
+I like it here because I'm